vadimdemedes/route66/Readme.md

 ## How is it different?

-It is designed to suit **big** Node.js apps, with ability to customize the way requests are dispatched.
+It is designed to suit **medium and big** Node.js apps, with ability to customize the way requests are dispatched.
 Route66 provides a great API for readable and comfortable definitions of routes.
-Route66 can adapt to every project structure out there by letting you decide how request should be dispatched.
+Route66 can adapt to every project structure out there by letting you decide how request should be handled.

 To better understand the idea behind this project, check out this example: